rb-builder/rishabh.github.io/_posts/database-internals/2025-02-22-apache-iceberg-internals-part-1.md

 tables.
 Here's a breakdown of its core components:

 1. Catalog:
-- Acts as an entry point to locate tables
+- Acts as an entry point to locate tables.
-- Points to the latest metadata file in the metadata store
+- Points to the latest metadata file in the metadata store.
-- Helps track the current state of tables
+- Helps track the current state of tables.

 2. Metadata Store:
-- Maintains a history of table snapshots
+- Maintains a history of table snapshots.
-- Tracks metadata files that reference the actual data
+- Tracks metadata files that reference the actual data.
-- Provides centralized management of table state
+- Provides centralized management of table state.
-- Keeps track of schema evolution, partitioning changes, and other table properties
+- Keeps track of schema evolution, partitioning changes, and other table properties.

 3. Data Store:
-- Contains the actual data files
+- Contains the actual data files.
-- Stores table contents in file formats like Parquet, ORC, or Avro
+- Stores table contents in file formats like Parquet, ORC, or Avro.
-- Can be located in cloud storage (S3, Azure Blob) or local filesystems
+- Can be located in cloud storage (S3, Azure Blob) or local filesystems.

 The key benefit of Iceberg is that it abstracts away the complexity of managing these components.
 While users interact with what appears to be a single table, the Iceberg library handles:
-- File management
+- File management.
-- Metadata tracking
+- Metadata tracking.
-- Table name management
+- Table name management.
-- Version control of data
+- Version control of data.
-- Schema evolution
+- Schema evolution.

 The Iceberg specification standardizes how these elements are represented and stored, while the library provides APIs to interact with and manipulate these components in a consistent way.